hcgatewood/jdd/README.md

     --watch COMMAND     Watch mode: run COMMAND periodically to get new JSON object versions.
 (Alias: -w) --interval N        Interval in seconds between watch COMMAND executions (default: 5).
 (Alias: --int, -i) --save SAVE_FILE    Specify SAVE_FILE to store observed/intermediate changes (default: temporary file; recommendation: .jsonl extension).
-    --preprocess        Preprocess each JSON entry into a single line before further processing (configure via JDD_PREPROCESSOR).
-(Alias: --pre)
     --follow            Follow mode: keep reading new entries as they are appended to FILE (default if no FILE is given).
 (Alias: -f)
     --no-follow         Disable follow mode.
-    --all               Do not filter out consecutive duplicate entries (if using FILE, also prevents creating an intermediate file).
+    --all               Do not filter out consecutive duplicate entries (if using FILE and --bare, also prevents creating an intermediate file).
+    --no-preprocess     Skip preprocessing each JSON entry into a single line (configure preprocessor via JDD_PREPROCESSOR).
+(Alias: --bare)
     --tag OBJECT_PATH   Specify JSON object path to use as tag for each entry.

 Dive keybindings: